A 4-day workshop to advance racial justice in education

 The Summer Education Workshop is a 4-day workshop that runs from 9am to 4pm in the summer for educators broadly defined including K-12 teachers, community-based organization educators, early childhood educators who are interested in advancing racial justice in their classrooms, schools, and organizations.

-We will be hosting the 2023 Summer Education Workshop June 12-15 in-person at UIC.
+We will be hosting the 2023 Summer Education Workshop from June 12th to 15th, in-person at UIC.

 COVID-19 protocols: As you all know, we are still in a pandemic.
 We ask that all people are vaccinated against COVID-19 and have a booster.
 We ask that everyone wear masks at all times in the building unless folks are eating or drinking.
 Our speakers might take off their masks while speaking at the front of the room at least 6' from participants.
 We will have multiple air filters throughout the room and, if possible, we will open some windows (the dust and noise make it difficult to have windows open).

 SEW Heading link